MaxGalenko/Website-Project/README.md

 # Website-Project
-Team Members: Ali Raza, Maxym Galenko, Mert Kairstan Salvador E-commerce selling computers/laptops.
+Team Members: Ali Raza, Maxym Galenko, Mert Kairstan Salvador<br>
+E-commerce selling computers/laptops.
 This is the repository that we will use for the code of the website and any documentation that we will do.